Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 Bailey's Blossoms started as a hair accessories company at my kitchen table in Arizona back in 2008 and has since grown into a multi-million dollar adventure.
 Both brands provide fashion-forward styles at a price that won't break the bank!

-Rebecca Ringquist (from Portland, OR, USA) started Dropcloth Samplers almost 12 years ago.
+Rebecca Ringquist (from Portland, OR, USA) started Dropcloth Samplers about 12 years ago.

 Hi!
 I’m Rebecca Ringquist.
 I’m an artist and entrepreneur living in Portland, Oregon.